Memphis Wrestling: (06.09.79)

 Before we go, the AWA southern heavyweight champ Robert Fuller talks with Lance Russell.
 They play a pre-recorded interview with the Mongolian Stomper and Gorgeous George Jr. His empire is falling apart!
 First the tag titles and now the heavyweight title!
 George’s confidence appears to be shot.
 Anyways, this interview gets cut short on the video we have, but it looked pretty interesting.
 With this much paranoia, clearly Gorgeous George Jr. is on his way out of Memphis.

 And that’ll do it for this week.
 Next time, we’ll see clips of the famous Tupelo Concession Stand Brawl!

-Posted on October 28, 2015, in Memphis and tagged Checkmate, Col. Robert Parker, Danny Davis, Eddie Gilbert, Gorgeous George Jr., Honky Tonk Man, Jerry Lawler, Mongolian Stomper, Moondog Spot, Mr. Fuji, Professor Tanaka, Rip Oliver, Sputnik Monroe, Superstar Bill Dundee.
+Posted on October 28, 2015, in Memphis and tagged Col. Robert Parker, Danny Davis, Eddie Gilbert, Gorgeous George Jr., Honky Tonk Man, Jerry Lawler, Mongolian Stomper, Moondog Spot, Mr. Fuji, Professor Tanaka, Rip Oliver, Sputnik Monroe, Superstar Bill Dundee, Tony Charles.
 Bookmark the permalink.
 Leave a comment.